 If your child appears to be struggling in school, it’s easy to assume that the problem is linked to ADHD or a learning disability.
 What many may not realize is that problems with the visual system often mimic ADHD and learning disabilities.

 The only way to rule out or determine whether your child has a problem with their visual system is by scheduling a functional eye exam for a full visual assessment.
-If the eye doctor diagnoses any problems with your child's visual skills, such as eye tracking or convergence insufficiency, Brain Vision Institute in Schaumburg will recommend vision therapy to enhance any lagging visual skills and help your child reach their full academic potential.
+If the eye doctor diagnoses any problems with your child's visual skills, such as eye tracking or convergence insufficiency, Brain Vision Institute in South Barrington will recommend vision therapy to enhance any lagging visual skills and help your child reach their full academic potential.

 The Impact of Poor Visual Skills on Your Child's Education